 If you work out every other day, or even less frequently, then a shower is your best bet to get yourself feeling refreshed after a workout.
 Showers cleanse the body and the mind.
 They help clean the body and allow a moment of relaxation after exertion.

 Make sure to wash your hair with lukewarm water so as not to shock your scalp with water that is too cold or too hot after your workout.
 Use a shampoo that is well suited to your hair type, and make sure you massage it in from roots to end, giving your hairline and nape of your neck some extra attention.
 That’s because those two spots are where sweat usually accumulates.

-If you normally don’t use conditioner, then your post-workout shower is a good place to start.
+If you normally don’t use a conditioner, then your post-workout shower is a good place to start.
 Since sweat and frequent hair-washing strips your hair of essential oils, it’s important to replenish the moisture in your hair by using a gentle conditioner.
 Follow instructions on the bottle to make sure it’s being used right.